tromp/ChessPositionRanking/README.md

 repo](https://github.com/fulldecent/chess-upper-bound-armies), which also
 contains his software for ranking chess diagrams.

+In 2014, Stefan Steinerberger derived an upper bound of approximately 1.53x10^40 on the number of diagrams with no promoted pawns.
+We improve this down to 2891398339895958031893456691621753206624 ~ 2.9x10^39 by constraining the number of unopposed pawns according to pawns and pieces captured (Makefile target noproms).

 # Bug Bounties

 Since validity of these results hinges on the ranking including all legal positions, a bounty of $256 is hereby offered to the first person to file an issue with a legal but unrankable position.
 A bounty of $128 is offered for a rankable position for which unranking reports the wrong multiplicity.
 Finally, a bounty of $64 is offered for a proof game for one of the 381 positions claimed to be illegal.